Mark Raymond Harrington: Southwest Museum

 In 1933, on loan from the museum, Harrington went to work for the National Park Service under the Civilian Conservation Corps.
 He directed a project to salvage as much as possible of the Pueblo Grande de Nevada archaeological site, also known as Nevada's "Lost City," near Overton, Nevada.
 The site was about to be destroyed by the new Lake Mead, born of the construction of Hoover Dam.
 They found 17 new sites and dug until “there was literally water lapping at their boots.”

 In 1947, Harrington learned from a friend of an ancient site located about 160 miles northeast of Los Angeles that contained artifacts attributed to the Pinto Culture, believed to have existed in the area as early as 3000 BC.
 Harrington excavated the location—dubbed the Stahl site for the composer Willy Stahl, its discoverer—for at least the next two years.
 During this time, on September 20, 1948, Edna died.
-He married a third time, to author Marie Toma Walsh, in April of the following year.
+He married a third time, to author Marie Toma Walsh, on April 23, 1949.
 Harrington published his report on the Stahl site in 1957.

 Harrington retired from the Southwest Museum in 1964.
 He died in 1971 and is buried at the San Fernando Mission Cemetery in Mission Hills.